mat-ruszczycky/practice-react-todo/README.md

 # Practice React TODO App
-Repository for practicing React development and Front-End system design using a TODO app.
+Project for practicing React development and Front-End application/system design using a TODO app.

 Credit to following sources for research: